-Over a three-year period, the NeuroTechnology Studio will hire seven full-time scientists and technicians.
-This dedicated team will be charged to work with investigators to optimize the technology being used in their experiments, ensure the quality of emerging data, and help with data interpretation.
-They also will maintain the equipment, handle upgrades, contribute to or lead equipment-bases grant applications, and develop new techniques.
+The NeuroTechnology Studio’s dedicated staff work with investigators to optimize the technology being used in their experiments, ensure the quality of emerging data, and help with data interpretation.
+They also will maintain the equipment, handle upgrades, contribute to or lead equipment-based grant applications and develop new techniques.

 Lai Ding is the Senior Imaging Scientist at the NeuroTechnology Studio and the first member of its team of scientists.